arash-simuland/cedars/README.md

 CedarSim is a discrete event simulation system for hospital inventory management, designed to optimize PAR (Periodic Automatic Replenishment) inventory levels and reduce stockouts through intelligent allocation algorithms.

-## 📊 Current Status: **SIMULATION DEVELOPMENT PHASE** 🚀
+## 📊 Current Status: **DATA INTEGRATION & FRONTEND COMPLETE** ✅

-The CedarSim data processing pipeline is complete and we are now actively developing the discrete event simulation engine.
-The pre-simulation structure framework is complete and we're implementing data integration and SimPy-based simulation execution.
+The CedarSim data processing pipeline is complete, data integration is fully functional, and the frontend dashboard is operational.
+We are now ready to proceed with SimPy-based simulation development.
+All foundational components have been thoroughly tested and validated.

 ### Key Achievements